Viral Inoculation Takes Years to DevelopOutbreak (1995):

 Rather, let’s just focus on two huge oversights:

-1) The earth’s magnetic field has little effect on microwave radiation.
+1) Earth’s magnetic field has little effect on microwave radiation.

 2) Sure, the sun lobs plenty of microwaves (electromagnetic radiation), but that is just light.
 The worst we’re looking at is our radios and cell phones fizzling out.